 Saanen is just 4 minutes by train, 6 minutes by car and bus (line 3) from Gstaad, whilst Schönried is 8 minutes by car, 9 minutes by train or 14 minutes by bus (line 180) from Gstaad.

-Whichever village you choose to stay in, you’ll be surrounded by a stunning, unspoilt Alpine landscape.
+Whichever village you choose to stay in, you’ll find that there are plenty of things to see and do in Gstaad, and you’ll be surrounded by a stunning, unspoilt Alpine landscape.

 Top 5-star hotels in Gstaad